itssamuelrowe/zen-website/content/docs/conditional-statements.md

     statement4
 ```

-These ladders are basically a group of nested *if statements*.
-The *if statements* are executed from the top to down.
+The if statements are executed from the top to down.
 As soon
 as one of the conditions associated with an if clause is `true`,
 then the statement associated with that if clause is executed,
 and the rest of the ladder is skipped.
 If none of the conditions are